 Pest monitoring There is no precise survey technique for evaluating spider mite infestations.
 Infestations usually begin on the lower portions of the plants and move upward as mite numbers increase.
 Evaluating spider mite infestations is most efficient if randomly selected, older, lower leaves are picked and inspected for stippling on the upper surface and webbing, mites, and feeding scars on the lower surface.
 Areas in the field where dust accumulates, or weedy areas are good places to scout for spider mites.

 Spider mite populations may be held at very low levels by a number of insect and mite predators, particularly early in the year.
 Thrips are effective early season predators, feeding primarily on spider mite eggs.

 Commercial releases of predatory mites are used to control spider mites in greenhouses.
 In Florida, predatory mites were used to control spider mites in strawberries.
 Spider mites provide an important food source for predators such as minute pirate and bigeyed bugs.

 Spider mite problems can be reduced by keeping fields and field margins clean of weed hosts.
 Spider mite populations may increase more rapidly in areas where dust deposits are heavy.
 Reducing dust may reduce the spider mite problem.
-Spider mites are usually less severe in sprinkler-irrigated fields than in furrow-irrigated fields.
+Spider mites are usually less severe in sprinkler-irrigated fields than in drip or furrow-irrigated fields.
 Excessive nitrogen fertilization also may contribute to population buildup.
 Minimizing early year insecticide applications of broad spectrum insecticides, which reduce populations of beneficial insects, will reduce spider mite outbreaks.